Integrate with your Continuous Integration process

 One good practice is to copy it in the post-build part of your CI job, not directly after the command running the tests, otherwise it might not be ran if some test fails (that depends on your CI tool configuration).

-The command varies according to the type of report generated by your test framework, so ensure you selected the correct format before copying the command line.
+The command varies according to the type of report generated by your test framework, so ensure you have selected the correct format before copying the command line.

 I used CucumberJs that generates a JUnit format but it doesn’t push the test results to Hiptest.
 Why?